ChristophePapazian/Automatic-Machines-Simulator/README.md

 ```

 ### B.3 Draw your machine
-YOU NEED TO INSTALL GRAPHWIZ FOR THIS FEATURE
+YOU NEED TO INSTALL GRAPHVIZ FOR THIS FEATURE

 As a new feature (on 2019/09/23), you can now draw your machines.
 ```